 - Creation of a fake social media ID impersonating someone else

 - Unauthorized Access, Copying, or Transmission of Information or Data

 - Unauthorized Access to Critical Infrastructure Information Systems or Data

 - Unethically hacking into websites, databases, Email IDs, social media accounts

-If you or someone you know are the victims of any of the above, you can do either of the following to report the cybercrime in Pakistan.
+If you or someone you know are the victims of any of the above, there are a number of methods you can follow to report the occurrence of cybercrime in Pakistan.
+They are as follows:

 - Click here to go to the NRC3 website where you can register complaints against cybercrime by filling and submitting the application online.